 As we age, eyelid skin frequently becomes a concern prompting people to consider treatment to relieve heaviness and alleviate a tired appearance.
 To understand why these changes develop, we need to have an understanding of the anatomy of the eyelid area and understand the ageing process.

 The prime role of the eyelids is to protect the eye to ensure that the cornea remains hydrated and provides a physical barrier to injury.
-As we age the brow falls a little allowing more skin to sit in the upper eyelid.
+The brow falls a little as we age, allowing more skin to sit in the upper eyelid.
 This increases the overhanging skin fold and may give a sensation of heaviness.
-The quality of the skin changes also leading to crepey texture within the eyelid.
-The increased fold may therefore look cluttered and lose its sharpness.
-Fat may be apparent in the corners of the upper eyelid.
+The quality of the skin also changes, leading to crepey texture within the eyelid.
+The increased fold may therefore look cluttered and lose its sharpness, making fat appear more apparent in the corners of the upper eyelid.

 Fat that is naturally present around the eye is kept in place by a structure called the orbital septum.
 As we age, the orbital septum becomes lax, allowing the fat to prolapse forwards.
 This gives the characteristic puffiness that commonly occurs with advancing age.
 With the above changes, the junction between the eyelid and the cheek falls, leading to hollow lines appearing.
 This gives the illusion of the eye becoming smaller.

-In assessing the eyelids, we therefore need to assess the following-
+In perform lower eyelid surgery, we therefore need to assess the following:

 The elements that need to be considered with lower lid blepharoplasty are